alwye/bierman-gui/README.md

 # Configuration
 ## REST Proxy Server
-We use proxy to avoid CORS restrictions.
+We use [ODL REST Proxy](https://github.com/zverevalexei/odl-rest-proxy) to avoid CORS restrictions.
 Proxy enhances possibilities of REST API, since we can make even 'unsafe' requests.

 Open the file /web/app/bierman.controller.js and find the object '$scope.appConfig'.